Camouflages for sabotage equipment used by the German sabotage services in World War II: Chocolate bar bomb

 Arguably the most unconventional bomb was the chocolate bar bomb that was intended to be smuggled into the Royal household with the purpose of assassination.
 None of the chocolate bars reached Britain, but British authorities did capture some in places as far away as Turkey.
 A secondary use for the proposed disguised chocolate bar was as an emergency hand grenade.

 The chocolate bar bomb was made of steel with a thin covering of real chocolate.
 When the piece of chocolate at the end was broken off, the canvas detonator was pulled, and, after a delay of seven seconds, the bomb would explode.

 To kill a member of the British royal family, the bar would have had to be smuggled into the residence by the saboteurs themselves or smuggled into a box that would have been taken into Buckingham Palace from an ordinary source.
 None of the saboteurs got close enough to London to carry out the Nazi plan.
 These ingenious objects got no further than four explosive cans of peas, which were found on German agents who landed in Ireland by small boat; the agents claimed that they hoped to get them into the Palace.
-Why any member of the Royal Family would be opening a tin of peas themselves, however, doesn't seem to have been taken into account.
+Why any member of the Royal Family would be opening a tin of peas themselves, however, does not seem to have been taken into account.